skymethod/denoflare-docs/r2/index.md

 <Button type="primary" href="/examples/r2-public-read">Learn more</Button>

-## Easily make your R2 bucket readable via presigned URLs
+## Generate presigned URLs to your R2 buckets

 Another common use-case for cloud storage is to make files available, but only to authenticated users via expiring URLs that are presigned.

-This feature will eventually be supported in R2 directly, but in the meantime, we've made another open-source utility worker available to support this.
+R2 now supports this feature directly, use the Denoflare CLI to generate presigned urls using your already configured credentials

-Set up access with `denoflare r2 generate-credentials`, then a one-time `denoflare push` command to deploy it to your own account and zone (via [Custom Domains for Workers](https://blog.cloudflare.com/custom-domains-for-workers/)), no git commands or any other tools necessary.
+TODO

-<Button type="primary" href="/examples/r2-presigned-urls">Learn more</Button>
+<Button type="primary" href="TODO">Learn more</Button>

 ## Track R2 costs and usage